darugnaa/firefly-mqtt/README.md

 # Firefly MQTT
 Firefly MQTT is a small "traffic sniffer" for MQTT protocol developed in Java7.
-It displays received messages in a table, with details lik Retained flag, QoS.
+It displays received messages in a table, with details like Retained flag and QoS.
 Firefly supports decoding [Eclipse Kura](http://www.eclipse.org/kura/) payload format, both regular and gzipped.
 In this first release all subscriptions have QoS 2.

 <img src="http://i.imgur.com/ueWVwN5.png?1">